PoCInnovation/Workshops/software/09.Svelte/README.md

   - `start date`
   - `end date`

-> :bulb: The [input](https://developer.mozilla.org/fr/docs/Web/HTML/Element/Input) tag will be useful.
+> 💡 The [input](https://developer.mozilla.org/fr/docs/Web/HTML/Element/Input) tag will be useful.

-> :bulb: Take a look at the [on:submit property](https://svelte.dev/repl/8eb540552faa4651a398b182fa5cdd48?version=3.49.0).
+> 💡 Take a look at the [on:submit property](https://svelte.dev/repl/8eb540552faa4651a398b182fa5cdd48?version=3.49.0).

 A `button` must appear to cancel the form and another one to submit it.
 It should add an event to your page.

-> :bulb: You should use a [store](https://svelte.dev/tutorial/writable-stores) to synchronize your components.
+> 💡 You should use a [store](https://svelte.dev/tutorial/writable-stores) to synchronize your components.

 ##### Resources